BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 ## Market Metrics

-The Market Performance Metrics module is a crucial component of the `microstructpy` library, designed to analyze the overall efficiency and emergent properties of simulated financial markets.
+The Market Performance Metrics module is a crucial component of the `pymicrostructure` library, designed to analyze the overall efficiency and emergent properties of simulated financial markets.
 These metrics provide insights into market liquidity, price efficiency, order flow dynamics, and other key aspects of market microstructure.
 Evaluating market performance involves analyzing various aspects of market behavior that emerge from the collective actions of traders.
 These metrics help in assessing market quality, identifying potential inefficiencies, and understanding the impact of different trading strategies on overall market dynamics.